MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

     If you run this query multiple times, you should see the results change, and the answers should come back pretty quickly.
-(How quickly depends on the speed of your computer, but it should be in milliseconds.)
+(How quickly depends on the speed of your computer, but sub-second responses are typical.)

 1. Define another view for "Query 07", which involves a complex 11-way `JOIN` across 6 tables: